fidelix-project/fidelix/doc/about.md

   default.
 * No SUID or SGID executables in the default installation; binaries that need additional privileges use capabilities instead.
+* /proc mounted with hidepid=2: Other users' processes are hidden for all users except root.
 * Uses [LibreSSL](https://www.libressl.org/).

 # History